 Some preliminary remarks about deformed conformal blocks are in order.
 In the case of an affine Kac--Moody algebra and a cylinder ${\mc C}$, the space of conformal blocks is isomorphic to the space of solutions of the Kniznik-Zamolodchikov (KZ) equations, which behave well as the insertion points are taken to infinity.
 The space of $q$-deformed conformal blocks for quantum affine algebras can be similarly defined, following \cite{FIR}, as the space of solutions of the quantum Kniznik-Zamolodchikov (qKZ) equations.
 In either case, there is a particular fundamental solution of the equations which comes from sewing chiral vertex operators.
 This solution is given by \eqref{electric} in the case of deformed conformal blocks of $U_{\hbar}(\Lfgh)$.

 To the best of our knowledge, the definition of the space of deformed conformal blocks for the deformed ${\mc W}$-algebra ${\cal W}_{q,t}({\fg})$ was not available in the literature until now.
 The blocks formally equal correlation functions of free field vertex operators of the deformed ${\mc W}_{q,t}({\fg})$ algebra in \eqref{magnetic}, constructed in \cite{FR}, however the definition is not complete.
-(One has yet to specify the space of allowed contours of integration for screening charges.)
-Moreover, the analogues of the qKZ equations were previously unknown for the deformed ${\mc W}$-algebras ${\mc W}_{q,t}({\fg})$, as far as we know.
+One has yet to specify the space of allowed contours of integration for screening charges.
+Further, the analogues of the qKZ equations were previously unknown for the deformed ${\mc W}$-algebras ${\mc W}_{q,t}({\fg})$, as far as we know.